solvespace/solvespace/README.md

     cmake .. -DCMAKE_BUILD_TYPE=Release
     make

+Alternatively, generate an XCode project, open it, and build the "Release" scheme:

+    mkdir build
+    cd build
+    cmake .. -G Xcode

 The application is built in `build/bin/solvespace.app`, the graphical interface executable is `build/bin/solvespace.app/Contents/MacOS/solvespace`, and the command-line interface executable is `build/bin/solvespace.app/Contents/MacOS/solvespace-cli`.